pablo-banker/social-engine/README.md

   <img alt="License: MIT" src="https://img.shields.io/badge/License-MIT-green">
 </p>

 Social Engine lets people register, publish short posts with hashtags, like and comment, follow feeds, explore trending topics, and personalize their profile.
-It exists to showcase a **production-minded full-stack setup**: a typed, animated SvelteKit UI backed by a layered, tested Go API — with a single command to run everything.
+It exists to showcase a **production-minded full-stack setup**: a typed, animated SvelteKit UI backed by a layered, tested Go API.

 A distinctive feature is that the frontend runs in two modes: **offline** (rich mocked data, no backend needed) and **online** (talking to the real Go API + PostgreSQL), toggled by a single environment flag.